 After joining a few Facebook groups, I was surprised at how many people said they found Slimming World expensive.
-I haven’t found this at all so I thought I’d share my top tips on how to win at Slimming World on a budget.
+I haven’t found this at all so I thought I’d share how we keep costs down.

 I plan out my meals for the week, then only buy what I need.
-For me the worst time to fall off the wagon is when I’m hungry and don’t know what to eat.
+I write a shopping list based on my meal plan, and make sure to stick to it strictly.
+For me, the worst time to fall off the wagon is when I’m hungry and don’t know what to eat.
 Having a meal plan means you’ve already got an idea of what you’re going to eat for each meal.
 You also have all the ingredients in stock already!

 Batch Cook Healthy Meals